 What does K12 mean?

 K12 refers to Kindergarten through 12th grade.
 They are programs that cover the entire span of a child’s 12 years of basic schooling.
-It is often pronounced K12, or K through twelve, or even K to twelve.
+It is often pronounced K12, or K through 12, or even K to 12 program.
+The K 12 program offers kindergarten, elementary school (grade schools), middle school, and free online high school classes.

 - Tuition-free online public school